forensic-police-sketch-eyes-990x358

 Forensic sketch artists are encouraged to practice their craft whenever possible and stay current with professional development opportunities, workshops, and lectures by leading professional forensic artists.

-Forensic Sketch Artist Tasks and Responsibilities
+Forensic Sketch Artist Tasks And Responsibilities

 The multidisciplinary nature of forensic sketch artist careers means that individuals engaged in this work should be ready to solve problems using skills from various fields, from art to science.
 Here is a list of typical tasks and responsibilities a forensic sketch artist requires.

-• Applying knowledge of facial anatomy in sketching or recreating images of faces of suspected criminals or crime victims
+• Applying knowledge of facial anatomy in sketching or recreating images of the faces of suspected criminals or crime victims

 • Investigating human teeth for abnormalities and structure (odontology)